-1 3 1 9
+The program primarily serves sustainable

-chemistry researchers working in (or in
+Core Beneficiary chemistry researchers working in (or in

-partnership with teams in) developing
+Group: partnership with teams in) developing

 countries.

-old) 100%
+Adults (31-64 years old) 100%

-67%
+Sex

-33%
+Male 67%

-cs
+Female 33%

-partnership with teams in) deve countries.
+Additional Characteristics

 The program produces impacts in Influential Research for beneficiaries working in a highly specific and relevant topic area.
 Cost-per-outcome is high compared to benchmark and does not include costs of running the event, but awards are for proposed projects.
 Higher-quality evidence could be implemented by measuring the impact of the award on this proposed work over the course of the year, which may represent secondary outcomes for the program.
 Surveying scientists' about how the award has allowed them to improve their practice would also improve evaluation of the impact.